 For the same reason, these randomised delays will also be applied in the unlikely event of a power outage.
 Your charger will come back on once power has been restored but, if your car has been charging at the time of the outage, it may not start charging again right away.
 If you do need to charge right away, you can click on ‘Charge Now’ on the screen of your Home Pro and your session will resume.

 You can view our Statement of Compliance and Technical File (which also covers units purchased before 30th June).
-There are a few more regulations relating to security requirements which have been deferred for 6 months, but we’ll keep you posted on these so that you can continue to use your Ohme charger with confidence.
+Our chargers are also compliant with the latest 1: Security compliance regulations that are being applied from 31st December 2022, so you can continue to use your Ohme charger with confidence.

 If you have any questions, or you’re worried something just isn’t quite right, our Customer Care Team are happy to help.
 Send us a message via email@example.com or call 020 3375 1586.